 - PAGE 231: DEATH OF DONNA OLIMPIA MAIDALCHINI PAMPHILJ:

-- PAGES 232-33: for BERNINI'S CHURCH OF SANT'ANDREA AL QUIRINALE (and the JESUIT NOVITIATE COMPLEX), now see:
+- PAGES 232-33: BERNINI’S CHURCH OF SANT’ANDREA AL QUIRINALE (and the JESUIT NOVITIATE COMPLEX):

--- This is a comprehensive, detailed study, which publishes much new primary source documentation.
-(Please note, however, that the correct first name of Jesuit cardinal, Sforza Pallavicino, is Sforza, not the inexplicable "Pietro" that someone a long time ago gave him and which Terhalle repeats.
-Someone long ago probably assumed that the "P." found in front of his name was an abbreviation for "Pietro," whereas it is the abbreviation for his clerical title, "Pater" or "Padre."
+Terhalle’s is a comprehensive, detailed study, which publishes much new primary source documentation.
+Please note, however, that the correct first name of Jesuit cardinal, Sforza Pallavicino, is Sforza, not the inexplicable “Pietro” that someone a long time ago gave him and which Terhalle repeats.
+Someone long ago probably assumed that the “P.” found in front of his name was an abbreviation for “Pietro,” whereas it is the abbreviation for his clerical title, “Pater” or “Padre.”
 Too many scholars have simply repeated and thus perpetuated this error.
-(I am happy to report that my letter on the subject to the U.S. Library of Congress was successful in getting them to correct their own entry on Pallavicino.)
+I am happy to report that my letter on the subject to the U.S. Library of Congress was successful in getting them (and in turn, the British Library) to correct their own entry on Pallavicino.

 - PAGES 237: BERNINI’S ROLE IN THE GAULLI COMMISSION FOR THE CEILING FRESCOS IN THE CHURCH OF THE GESU:

-the most recent discussion thereof is now: Jacopo Curzietti, Giovan Battista Gaulli: La decorazione della chiesa del SS.
+the most recent discussion thereof is: Jacopo Curzietti, Giovan Battista Gaulli: La decorazione della chiesa del SS.
 Nome di Gesù (Rome: Gangemi, 2011), pp. 41-51.